 Conclusion

-There’s a lot to like about the X14 – the hardware and the Ethos operating system are top notch (though see my earlier comments about upgrades); the Twin protocol has excellent range and theres a good choice of glider-friendly receivers.
+There’s a lot to like about the X14 – the hardware and the Ethos operating system are top notch.
+The Twin protocol has excellent range and there's a good choice of glider-friendly receivers.

-In conclusion: if you're in the market for a compact yet robust and capable radio for soaring and electric flight then the X14S should be on your short list... but do try one before you buy, if you're a thumber.
+In conclusion: if you're in the market for a compact, robust and capable radio for soaring and electric flight then put the X14S on your short list... but try before you buy, particularly if you're a thumber.

 Price at the time of writing is around £285 including 2600 mAh battery.
 If you're willing to forego the CNC gimbals and larger flash memory, the basic X14 is around £100 cheaper.

-[2 Jan 2025] I've printed some alternative stick ends in bright red PLA!
-These reduce stick height by around 3mm by doing away with the locking screws.
+[2 Jan 2025] I've printed some alternative stick ends.
+These minimise the height of the stick by avoiding the need for the locking screws at the tip.
 The result is a small but useful reduction in thumb movement and I look forward to trying these out on the field.

 ![]() |